mbowe4/CR-MacroLab-Spring-MovieDatabase.SQL.JDBC.JPA/README.md

 | ID | ADDRESS | HOMENUMBER |
 |----|---------|------------|

-People in the 'Person' table are able to have a home from the 'Home' table associated with them.
+People in the 'domain.Person' table are able to have a home from the 'Home' table associated with them.
 People are mapped to homes through their 'HOME_ID' value which is a foreign key that references the id column in the 'HOME' table

 Add the following homes to the 'HOME' table